MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/parameter/scVDJ_en.md

 Basic Settings:
   -n, --name <STR>      Unique identifier for the sample (e.g., sample1).
 Used for naming output files and reports.
-  -r, --ref REF         Reference database: 'human'/'mouse' (case-insensitive) or path to a custom reference directory containing reference.json.
+  -r, --ref <REF>         Reference database: 'human'/'mouse' (case-insensitive) or path to a custom reference directory containing reference.json.
 Examples: human | mouse | ./custom_vdj_ref
   -c, --chain <STR>     VDJ receptor type: 'IG' (B-cell receptors) or 'TR' (T-cell receptors).
   -o, --outdir <DIR>    Output directory for results and reports [default: current directory].
 Example: ./output -t, --threads <INT>   Number of CPU threads for parallel processing [default: all available cores] (e.g., 16).
   -s, --beadstrans <FILE>
-                        Path to the `singlecell.csv` file from a 5' scRNA analysis.
-This file is used to filter cells and merge bead information, linking the VDJ data to the RNA expression data.
-If not provided, all cells are kept by default.
+                        RNA analysis singlecell.csv file for filtering cells and merging beads information.
+When not provided, all cells will be kept by default (equivalent to --keep_all_cells).

 Library Settings:
   Auto-detection is recommended for dark cycles.
 Available modes include "R1" and "unset".